PaulCanada/CPU-Scheduling-Comparator-CS450-/README.md

   - Priority

 With this data and a list of processes, we can compute the time that each process must wait using both algorithms.
 Upon calculating the wait time, we can also compute:
-  - Start time ; The time at which the process starts "executing" (Arrival time - Wait time)
+  - Start time ; The time at which the process starts "executing"
   - Completion ; The time at which the process has finished "executing" (Start time + Burst time)
   - Turn around time ; The time between when the process arrived and when the process finishes "executing" (Completion time - Arrival time)
+   - Wait Time ; The total time the process has to wait before finishing (Turnaround time - Burst time)

 If time permits, I will try to accomplish other CPU scheduling algorithms into this program.